viniciuslsilva/ifsp-prj-poc-platform/README.md

 # PRJ - PipeGene Poc

-A simple poc to valid an idea of a project for college discipline.
+A simple poc to validate an idea of a project for college discipline.
 This project has two services:

 - fake-external-service